 BUAC Electives Guidelines and Expectations

+BUAC Electives is a Christian program where all instruction and student behavior is expected to be compatible with Biblical ideals.
 BUAC Electives is a private program designed for the mature, independent, responsible, and self-disciplined home school student willing to abide by all the guidelines and expectations of BUAC Electives.

 BUAC Electives students are solely responsible for their behavior and classroom work at BUAC Electives.
 BUAC Electives leaders and instructors do not individually monitor students, nor are they involved in executing any kind of discipline or correction.
 There is no established system of warnings or notifications for student misconduct.
 If misconduct occurs, students are asked to leave the class, or the program as a whole, until all parties agree (teacher, administrator, and student) the student is prepared to return.